paulober/MicroPico/README.md

 # MicroPico Visual Studio Code Extension (aka Pico-W-Go)

+**New Feature:** Experimental `ESP32-WROOM-32` support! (_Use the `Switch Stubs` command to get auto-completion for the `ESP32` port of MicroPython._)

-"MicroPico" is a Visual Studio Code extension designed to simplify and accelerate the development of MicroPython projects for the Raspberry Pi Pico and Pico W boards.
+**MicroPico** is a Visual Studio Code extension designed to simplify and accelerate the development of MicroPython projects for the Raspberry Pi Pico and Pico W boards.
 This tool streamlines the coding process, providing code highlighting, auto-completion, code snippets, and project management features, all tailored for the seamless development experience with MicroPython on Raspberry Pi Pico and Pico W microcontrollers.

 > __Included auto-completion based on Raspberry Pi Pico W MicroPython firmware: [RPI_PICO_W-20231005-v1.21.0.uf2](https://micropython.org/resources/firmware/RPI_PICO_W-20231005-v1.21.0.uf2) from the [micropython-stubs project](https://github.com/Josverl/micropython-stubs)__